vavilen84/hugo_blog/content/golang/2021/01/algorithms_in_go.md

   - "book notes"
 ---

-This article based on Aditya Bhargava "Grokking Algorithms" book.
-This article could be helpful during preparation to an interview.
+This article is based on Aditya Bhargava "Grokking Algorithms" book.
+This article could be helpful during preparation for an interview.

 Book code: https://github.com/egonSchiele/grokking_algorithms

 Author`s code: https://github.com/vavilen84/algo

-What time complexity is: https://en.wikipedia.org/wiki/Time_complexity
+What time complexity is: https://en.wikipedia.org/wiki/Time_complexity .
+Information about time complexity of algorithms described in this article was taken from different resources, so the author asks to double check this information.

 # Binary search